 2017-08-24: Everything seems to be working as expected.
 Please start using the cluster again.
-Email techstaff@cs.uchicago.edu if you run into any problems.
+Email techstaff@cs.uchicago.edu if something is wrong/unexpected/broken/etc.

 Peanut Job Submission Cluster

 We are currently alpha testing and gauging user interest in a cluster of machines that allows for the submission of long running compute jobs.
 Think of these machines as a dumping ground for discrete computing tasks that might be rude or disruptive to execute on the main (shared) shell servers (i.e., linux1, linux2, linux3).